Skip to content

 LinkOSC 8 clickable hyperlinks

-Textual's widget library is larger and more mature.
-Silvery's is smaller but includes some unique components (CommandPalette, Image, SplitView) and all components integrate with the framework's focus system and input layering.
+Textual's widget library is more mature, with some unique components (DataTable with sorting, Markdown viewer, DirectoryTree, Sparkline, RichLog).
+Both frameworks have a built-in command palette and toast/notification system.
+Silvery has some unique components of its own (Image, SplitView) and all components integrate with the framework's focus system and input layering.

 Reactive State